The Samvera framework is being used in a wide range of applications to support a variety of use cases including:

 The Yale University Digital Collections site.

-Avalon media system – “an open source system for managing and providing access to large collections of digital audio and video.”
+Avalon Media System – The Avalon media system is an open source system based on Samvera technologies for managing and providing access to large collections of digital audio and video.
 The Avalon website includes the facility to try a demonstration system.